Assembly Joins Quantum Workplace to Power Recognition as Part of a Connected Talent Platform

 For instance, leaders can conduct regular 'knowledge transfer' sessions where they share their experiences and insights, encouraging others to follow suit.

 Invest in technology that facilitates easy knowledge sharing and collaboration.
-Manual processes are tedious and allow a lot of information pass through the cracks or get lost in translation.
-A robust knowledge management system or sharing platform like Assembly ensures can share resources and ideas, and engage in collaborative projects.
+Manual processes are tedious and allow a lot of information get lost in translation.
+A robust knowledge management system or sharing platform like Assembly ensures employees can share resources and ideas, and engage in collaborative projects.

 Recognize and reward employees who actively participate in knowledge sharing.
 This will motivate others to contribute as top knowledge employees as well.
 You could implement an 'Employee of the Month' program or “Knowledge Champion” award that rewards employees who have significantly contributed to the knowledge sharing culture of the company.